-If you are studying towards a Bachelor or an equivalent degree outside of Germany, please take notice that you must present your diploma upon application for our Master's Programme.
+If you are studying towards a Bachelor or an equivalent degree outside of Germany, please take notice that you must present your diploma upon application for our Master's Program.

-If you are studying towards a bachelor’s degree at a German university, though, it is sufficient if you have earned at least 135 ECTS cr.
+If you are studying towards a Bachelor’s degree at a German university, though, it is sufficient if you have earned at least 135 ECTS cr.
 (LP) at the time of application.
 If you have (almost) completed all Bachelor requirements, but are still waiting for your diploma to be issued, it is possible to be enrolled both in the Bachelor and in the Master course of studies for one semester.
-But please be aware that your B.A. diploma must be presented to the Studierendensekretariat at the latest by the end of your first M.A. semester - otherwise your admission to the M.A. expires.
-Please also allow sufficient time for your Prüfungsamt to issue the diploma.
+But please be aware that your Bachelor's diploma must be presented to the Studierendensekretariat (Registrar's Office) at the latest by the end of your first MA semester - otherwise your admission to the MA course of studies expires.
+Please also allow sufficient time for your Examination Office to issue the diploma.